-Ingrown toenails may seem like a relatively benign medical condition, but aside from the pain and redness they can cause, many people who delay treatment for ingrown toenails will go on to develop very serious infections that can spread to other areas of the foot.
-People with circulation problems, immune system issues, and diabetes are at increased risk for these infections, but they can affect anyone.
-Dr. Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team of foot specialists at Colorado Foot + Ankle Sports Medicine in Parker, Colorado, have extensive experience performing ingrown toenail treatments, relieving painful symptoms in patients, and taking steps to help patients prevent their recurrence.
+Ingrown toenails may seem like a relatively benign medical condition, but aside from the pain and redness they can cause, many people who delay treatment for ingrown toenails go on to develop severe infections that can spread to other areas of the foot.
+People with circulation problems, compromised immune systems, and diabetes are at increased risk for these infections, but they can affect anyone.
+Kevin Blue, DPM, FACFAS, Derek Ley, DPM, AACFAS, and the team of foot specialists at Colorado Foot + Ankle Sports Medicine in Parker, Colorado, have extensive experience performing ingrown toenail treatments, relieving painful symptoms in patients, and taking steps to prevent their recurrence.

 An ingrown toenail is a nail that’s begun to grow into the soft tissue at the edge of the nail bed.
 Ingrown toenails can cause considerable pain as they grow, as well as swelling and redness in the tissue around your nail.
 Symptoms are worse when pressure is placed on the toe.

 Without treatment, your nail can push through the skin, exposing the area to an infection, which can eventually spread to the rest of your toe and even into your foot.
 The risk of infection is especially high among people with diabetes and other issues that affect:

 Ingrown toenails can occur on any toe, but they almost exclusively form on the big toe, usually as a result of pressure from ill-fitting shoes.
 Trimming nails improperly can also increase the risk of developing an ingrown toenail.

 Ingrown toenails can form as a result of injury to the toe or foot, but most commonly, they occur for two reasons: